AR-js-org/AR.js-Docs/docs/index.md

 Please follow these simple steps:

-- Create a new project with the following snippet, and change `add-your-latitude` and `add-your-longitude` with your latitude and longitude, without the `<>`.
+- Create a new project with the following snippet, and change `add-your-latitude` and `add-your-longitude` with a point very close to your latitude and longitude, without the `<>`.
 - Run it on a server
 - Activate GPS on your phone and navigate to the example URL
 - Look around.
 You should see the text looking at you, appearing in the requested position, even if you look around and move the phone.